-- refer the matter directly to the person against whom the allegation is being made
+- To refer the matter directly to the person against whom the allegation is being made

-- not proceed or withdraw the allegation if discussion resolves the concerns
+- To not proceed or withdraw the allegation if discussion resolves your concerns

-- make an allegation of research misconduct in writing to the designated person.
+- To make an allegation of research misconduct in writing to the designated person.

 It is important to understand that RIAs DO NOT investigate or assess the allegation, or make contact with the person who is the subject of the allegation.